HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

    - Set Latitude to 39.04.
    - Set Longitude to -95.69.
    - Set Zoom to 5.
+   - Wire the function node to this worldmap node.

 Before testing, it will be useful to walk through the code added to the last function node.
 - Line 1 creates a JavaScript object called obj, to hold the data to apply onto the map.